 Festivals – Some cities are known for their street fairs and festivals.
 Limerick is well-known for being very culturally rich with neighborhoods for each ethnicity or country of origin.
 In the springtime, you will be amazed how you can wander from one neighborhood to the next and find a different festival happening.
 See also this post about the Light Moves Festival in Limerick.
 Festivals are often great fun, especially for me as an American student studying in Ireland.
 Festivals really highlight some cultural differences between Ireland and the U.S.

 Museums – Museums are a great place to start in a new city/country where you may not be as fluent in the local culture.
 They also provide a great history lesson into the area and may spark your interest in say, the local whiskey production in Ireland or typical Irish food, for example.
 Also worth visiting is the Limerick City Galery of Art and the Limerick Museum.

 Attractions – Look for attractions that may not be something that you would see back home.
-For example, check out the Light Moves Festival in Limerick and the University of Limerick is also really worth a visit.
+For example, check out the Light Moves Festival in Limerick and the University of Limerick is also really worth a visit (i hope I’ll get in next year).
 Ireland has so many attractions to offer.
 Here is a handy infographic showing top 10 Irish attractions in the Western part of Ireland:

 - The Cliffs of Moher

 - Bunratty Castle & Folk Park, Cork